 The system font directory

 kSbSystemPathFontDirectory should be configured to point to either the system fonts on the device or the Cobalt

-limited (3.1MB) cobalt font packages.
-An easy way to do that is to use the
+limited (3.1MB) font packages.
+An easy way to use the Cobalt fonts is to set

 limited in your port.